 [Photo Courtesy/Neerja Patel]

 Traditionally the story has always had Devdas, a man, as the center.
 This modern twist features two female rivals, who depict two different worlds, struggling to achieve the same goal.
-This allows for us to feel the pain and determination both women have to win.
+This allows us to feel the pain and determination both women have to win.

 Through the use of original music composed by Aalap Desai and innovative Indo-contemporary choreography by star choreographer Swarali Karulkar, Hypokrit Theatre Company brings to the stage the oldest Indian love story, as it’s never been seen before, where women rule, and love and loss are just a transaction.